-In the first of three case studies looking at dry eye presentations from different points on the dry eye sub-type continuum, Sarah Farrant considers a case of dry eye disease solely related to evaporation
+In the second of three case studies looking at dry eye presentations from different points on the dry eye sub-type continuum, Sarah Farrant considers a case of dry eye disease of mixed aetiology with both evaporative and aqueous deficient components

 Meibography is a useful tool in the investigation of meibomian gland dysfunction.
 Michelle Snowball describes an infrared transillumination technique that is easy for the eye care practitioner to use and comfortable for the patient